 Properly torqued wheel nuts are necessary to help prevent brake pulsation.
-When tires are rotated,
+When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to torque specifications.
+See Capacities and Specifications ⇒ 344.

 Brake pads should be replaced as complete sets.